-- Know your stuff – CEOs are pretty smart people, generally speaking, having come up through a technical or functional path such as R&D, Sales, Finance, or Operations.
-Though they know an awful lot, they count on you to know your HR stuff, to be the go-to expert when it comes to HR matters.
+CEOs are pretty smart people, generally speaking, having come up through a technical or functional path such as R&D, Sales, Finance, or Operations.
+Though they know an awful lot, they count on you to know your stuff and to be the go-to expert when it comes to HR matters.

-- Identify problems and provide solutions – Business is a constant stream of problems to be solved and the CEO expects that anyone who is hired, whatever their job may be, is a Problem Solver and a Solution Provider.
+Business is a constant stream of problems to be solved and the CEO expects that anyone who is hired, regardless of their position, is a Problem Solver and a Solution Provider.
 HR is no exception.

-- Innovate – HR must be an innovator.
+HR must be innovative.
 HR must be about improvement.
 This may be the hardest shift of all for HR professionals who are often asked to be risk mitigators.
 It means challenging “the way things have always been done.”
 It means keeping processes simple, scrapping old ways of doing things, and taking risks.

 Chances are, they are among the things keeping the CEO awake at night too.